All posts

 /* add your css classes below */

 That's it!
-You have a basic NextJS and TailwindCSS app running.
-Let's solve our customization and deployment needs.
+You have a basic NextJS and TailwindCSS app up and running.
+Let's add a couple additional items to solve our customization and deployment needs.

 Customization and Optimization

-We have a good development setup, but we want to reduce the size of our deployed CSS for production.
-Tailwind has its own configuration file that enables customizations and plugins (like TailwindUI).
+Tailwind has its own configuration file that allows for additional customizations and plugins (like TailwindUI).

 You'll need to add the tailwind config file.

-This creates a tailwind.config.js file in the root of your project with a bare bones configuration.
+Running this command will create a new tailwind.config.js file in the root of your project with a bare bones configuration file.
 Let's update this file to turn on the built in PurgeCSS support (as of version tailwind 1.4).

 module.exports = {